vsergeyev/generate_points_opentsdb/README.md

     ./generate_points_opentsdb.sh

+It will put 100 points for 'sys.cpu.nice' metric with a step 60 seconds (from past till now).

+It is equivalent of running 100 times

+    curl -i -X POST -d '{"metric":"sys.cpu.nice", "timestamp":'$(date +%s)', "value":'$RANDOM', "tags": {"host":"localhost"}}' http://localhost:4242/api/put?details

-You should have your OpenTSDB running on 'localhost:4242'
+## You should have your OpenTSDB running on 'localhost:4242'

 On macOS it is easy to setup with